Alex Monis

-Alex James Weathers Monis (born March 20, 2003) is a professional footballer who plays as a winger for MLS Next Pro club New England Revolution II.
+Alex James Weathers Monis (born March 20, 2003) is a Filipino professional footballer who plays as a winger for MLS Next Pro club CT United, which he captains.
 Born in the United States, Monis plays for the Philippines national team.

 Club career

 Born in Downers Grove, Illinois, Monis began his career with the Chicago Fire youth academy before joining Chicago United.
 He then returned to the Chicago Fire in 2018.

 Chicago Fire

 On March 11, 2020, Monis signed a homegrown player deal with Major League Soccer club Chicago Fire.

 Forward Madison (loan)

 On July 24, 2020, Monis was loaned to USL League One club Forward Madison for the remainder of the 2020 season.
 He made his professional debut for the club a day later on July 25 against North Texas SC, coming on as a 74th minute in a 2–1 defeat.

 New England Revolution II

 Monis signed with MLS Next Pro side New England Revolution II on January 8, 2024.
+New England declined his contract option following their 2025 season.